ClickCease Supply-Side Platform: The Key to Maximizing Ad Revenue | Camphouse

 SSPs simplify the complex task of managing ad inventory across multiple networks, reducing the need for human oversight and minimizing inefficiencies.

-In addition to streamlining ad operations, SSPs play a crucial role in mitigating ad fraud, which is expected to cause a loss of $100 billion this year, representing about 22% of media spend.
 With media spending projected to grow rapidly, this figure could reach $172 billion by 2028, making it more important than ever for publishers to use SSPs to protect their revenue and optimize ad performance.

 Access to Programmatic Advertising